HL7/fhir-ig-publisher/README.md

 and create a standard FHIR IG.
 The HL7 FHIR IG publisher does not provide an authoring environment - that's left to other parties.

-## CI/CD

-All intergration and delivery done on Azure pipelines.
-Azure project can be viewed [here][Link-AzurePipelines].

 ## Building this Project

 This project uses [Apache Maven][Link-Maven] to build.
 To build: